semiprime/pygenda/docs/known_issues.md

 Medium
 ------
+* How to handle setting the status of a repeating event?
+(E.g., a reasonable use-case would be to cancel just one occurrence of a repeating event.
+How is this done with ical?)

 * Need InfoPrints (a.k.a. toast notifications) for some situations

 * Todo items cannot be shown in Week or Year views